codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-Inline-5612.md

 ### 5. [Trying to add font-size](close_all panel=1;open_preview display-modes/inline1.html#example5 panel=1)

-What do we see from the example ?
+What do we see from the example?

 ![](.guides/img/inline-font-size.png)